Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Theoretical Background

 \subsubsection{The adiabatic approximation}

-The adiabatic approximation in \ac{TDDFT} assumes that the functional dependence of the exchange-correlation potential at time $t$ can be approximated only by the density at time $t$, which means that there is no memory and no dependence on the full electron density history.
-The nonadiabatic functional is then replaced by the functional of the ground-state \ac{DFT} and used inside the time-dependent KS equations (\ref{Eq:TDDFT}), (\ref{Eq:TDSDFT0}) and (\ref{Eq:TDSDFT}) with instantaneous density and magnetization.
-In the non-collinear case, we can write
+The adiabatic approximation in \ac{TDDFT} assumes that the functional dependence of the \ac{XC} potential at time \(t\) can be approximated only by knowledge of the density at time \(t\), which means that there is no memory and no dependence on the full electron density history.
+The non-adiabatic functional is then replaced by the functional of the ground-state \ac{DFT} with the instantaneous time-dependent density and magnetization.
+In the non-collinear case (where `(A)' stands for adiabatic approximation)